 Ginny and Fred snapped their eyes to where George was looking, and Ron and Hermione frowned as they realized what the three were looking at.
-Harry paled slightly, and pulled his arm away from Hermione's shoulder, and reached it back to feel the cuts on his shirt and could feel the bandage's under them, that reached to about his shoulder blade.
+Harry paled slightly, and pulled his arm away from Hermione's shoulder, and reached it back to feel the cuts on his shirt and could feel the bandage's under them, that covered his lower back to about his shoulder blades.

 "It's a long story."
 Harry whispered.